6 Tips for Your Professional Development

 Maybe because deep down, you secretly wish others would say you are perfect and doing everything right.

-Being made aware of faults is tough but trust us, the alternative isn’t all that glamorous.
+Being made aware of faults is tough but trust me, the alternative isn’t all that glamorous.
 If you aren’t being given feedback, that isn’t a sign that you’re perfect, that is a sign of much bigger problems.

 Respect those who give radical candor – they want you to improve and succeed.